logicalshroom/contact_management_system/README.md

 The import featutre is not yet implemented.
 We hope to have it completed shortly so that your contact list can be exported, and then re-important to the program so that it can be edited and exported again later.

-Following is a summary of requitements for this assignment:
+Following is a summary of requirements for this assignment:

 ## Project Requirements
 Your task is to develop a Contact Management System with the following features: